zapier/visual-builder/docs/_partners/zap-templates.md

 ![Zap Template List](https://cdn.zapier.com/storage/photos/fd0cf812b5abc1f8ca5f0cec8029b428.png)

 One Zap Template isn’t enough—you’ll want to make Zap Templates for each of your app’s most popular use cases.
 Over time, you’ll likely make dozens of Zap Templates.
-You can manage them—in draft, review, or publicly available—from your [Zap Templates](https://zapier.com/developer/zap-templates/) dashboard alongside Zapier’s developer platform tools.
+You can manage them—in draft, review, or publicly available—from your [Zap Templates](https://zapier.com/zap-templates/) dashboard alongside Zapier’s developer platform tools.

 Filter through your Zap Templates by status on the left sidebar, click a Zap Template to edit it, or select the gear icon on the right of a Zap Template to copy its public link, test it, or delete it.

 If you have any Zap Templates in your _Rejected_ list, edit them to fix the issues then re-submit them.
 You cannot edit public Zap Templates, but if you notice something that you need to change in your existing Zap Templates, please email [partners@zapier.com](mailto:partners@zapier.com) with the link to the Zap Template, and we can set the Zap as _Draft_ again so you can edit and re-submit it with any changes.

 Then start again.
-Whenever you think of something that’s the _perfect_ use case for your Zapier integration, turn it into a Zap Template with the [Zap Template Creator](https://zapier.com/developer/zap-templates/create).
+Whenever you think of something that’s the _perfect_ use case for your Zapier integration, turn it into a Zap Template with the [Zap editor](https://zapier.com/app/editor).
 As soon as it’s approved, it’ll show up everywhere your Zapier integration is promoted, spreading your use case to the people who will benefit from it most.

 ## Troubleshoot Zap Template Embeds